| Transcribed by Marge MattesonDocument provided by Ed Mattison

 of land I bought of James Wooddle whereon Johnson

-bought of Joshua Bates on which the said Saw-
+thatthe north part of the Lot Ibought of Joshua Bates on which the

 Beginning at the southwest corner of the Sawmill